Everyone needs an outlet of some kind. While stretching is a great reset for your body, creative journaling is a great way to take care of your mind.

 ‘Creativity and Innovation’ was an incredibly heightened learning experience.
-We had to show up in our professional ‘Disney Look’ with our nametags, and we sat at round tables that would have different knick-knacks every class to inspire our imagination.
-We studied dynamic and effective partnerships, what companies allow in terms of creative freedoms for their employees, and how to change our own perspectives, all while playing with a Barrel of Monkeys!
+We had to show up in our professional ‘Disney Look’ with our name tags, and we sat at round tables that would have different knick-knacks every class to inspire our imagination.
+We studied dynamic and effective partnerships, what companies allow in terms of creative freedom for their employees, and how to change our own perspectives, all while playing with a Barrel of Monkeys!

 What is creative journaling?